The Misconception of a New Year

 The secret to a happy life is enjoying what I have right now.

-Dr. James L. Snyder lives in Ocala, with the Gracious Mistress of the Parsonage.
-He can be reached at 352-216-3025, or email jamessnyder51@gmail.com. www.jamessnyderministries.com.
+Dr. James L. Snyder lives in Ocala with the Gracious Mistress of the Parsonage.
+Telephone 1-352-216-3025, email james snyder51@gmail.com, website www.jamessnyderministries.com.

 (0) comments